MDST 330 Topics in Film Studies

 Subject matter for this course varies, as it is designed to allow in-depth analysis of unique topics relating to films and their audiences.
-Regular topics such as American Indians in Film, Women in Film, and Cinema as Literature are featured.
+Topics could include a analysis of a specific film genre, periods of historical film development, the productions of a unified group of film authors or films focusing on a subject matter.
 Students should consult the Class Schedule for particular topics and descriptions.
-Some of the courses are cross-listed with other departments such as Ethnic Studies and Women's Studies.
+Some of the courses are cross-listed with other departments.

 - Demonstrate a critical understanding and an informed personal reaction to selected films/topic in written analysis.

 - Demonstrate through an analytic criteria, an awareness of the scope and variety of chosen topic in film based on themes, directors or other categories.

 - Evaluate selected works as expressions of individual and human values within a historical and social context or evaluate the artistic/creative elements in the film.

 Minnesota Transfer Curriculum